An exact dimension-reduced dynamic theory for developable surfaces and curve-fold origami: Illustrative examples

 and the boundary values in Eq. \eqref{eqvari1} automatically equal zero.
 After the cut, the closure constraint ($\mathbf{r}_0(0)=\mathbf{r}_0(S_0)$) fails, and the boundary conditions become $\mathbf{F}=0$ and $\mathbf{M}=0$.

 Numerically solving Eq.~\eqref{eqdynamicfull_fold_thin} yields the curvature and torsion distributions at any time $t$.
-The theory indicates that {the torsion of the cut ring gradually decreases while the curvature increases.} This behavior is reproduced in finite-element simulations, as shown in Fig.~\ref{fig:sec52}, where the mechanical parameters satisfy $D\kappa_g/k_c=1$ and $\phi_0=\pi$.
-A direct comparison between the theoretical and simulated curvature and torsion is also presented in Fig.~\ref{fig:sec52}, which demonstrates good quantitative agreement.
+The theory indicates that {the torsion of the cut ring gradually decreases while the curvature increases.} This behavior is reproduced in finite-element simulations, as shown in Fig.~\ref{fig:sec52}, where the mechanical parameters satisfy $D\kappa_g/k_c=1$ and $\phi_0=\pi$. { A direct comparison between the theoretically predicted and numerically simulated curvature and torsion is presented in Fig. \ref{fig:sec52}, showing reasonably good quantitative agreement overall.
+Nevertheless, noticeable discrepancies persist in this example.
+We attribute this primarily to the numerical difficulty of handling the abrupt geometric boundary change induced by the initial cut.
+In addition, the assumption underlying Eq. (\ref{eqdynamicfull_fold_thin}) may break down even in the narrow-ribbon limit \citep{starostin2007shape}. }